kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

-## Shape
+## Shape (#ch_shape)

-Thus far, we’ve talked about what good, descriptive names.
-But, descriptive names aren’t always good.
+Thus far, we’ve talked about what good, descriptive names look like.
+But, descriptive names aren’t necessarily _good_.
 This is especially true of variables scoped to a small amount of code.
 For example, consider this simple for loop:

 ```C#
 for (int i=0; i < players.length; i++)